Which Of The Following Is A Biased Estimator

 Q: Are there any situations where biased estimators are acceptable?

 A: While unbiased estimators are generally preferred, in some cases a slightly biased estimator might be acceptable if it's more efficient (has lower variance) than an unbiased estimator.
-The choice depends on the trade-off between bias and variance, and the specific application.
+The choice depends on the trade-off between bias and variance, and the specific application Most people skip this — try not to..

 Conclusion: The Importance of Unbiased Estimation

-Thank you for visiting our website which covers about Which Of The Following Is A Biased Estimator .
-We hope the information provided has been useful to you.
-Feel free to contact us if you have any questions or need further assistance.
-See you next time and don't miss to bookmark.
+Thank you for reading about Which Of The Following Is A Biased Estimator.
+We hope the information has been useful.
+Feel free to contact us if you have any questions.
+See you next time — don't forget to bookmark!